 So if you are considering attending post-secondary school as an undeclared major because you can’t decide between 2 possible majors, majoring in one and minoring in the other might be a smart approach.

 Don’t forget – you are also allowed to change your major.

 Some schools will give you a time limit to do so, which is usually in the junior year (3rd year) for four year programs.
 But you can declare a major in Business, for example, and then change your major to Biology if you decide that’s the better career path for you.

 If you transfer to another related major, such as switching from Computer Science to Information Technology or Web Design, many of your course credits will carry over, so you won’t be behind or need to start over.

 There are very valid reasons why going to College or University as an undeclared major is a mistake.
 But I do want to mention that there are some circumstances that it might be the better approach.

 Exploring Your Options

-If you’re really REALLY not sure what you’d like to major in, attending post-secondary as an undeclared major will give you the opportunity to explore your options.
+If you’re really REALLY not sure about choosing a major, attending post-secondary as an undeclared major will give you the opportunity to explore your options.
 You can take first-year courses in various subjects, and hopefully find one that excites you.

 However, as I’ve mentioned, this can be super expensive.
 And in my case, I still wasn’t able to register for the courses I was interested in, anyway.